humdrum-tools/humdrum-documentation/tool/infot/index.md

 ### EXAMPLES

-The use of **infot** is illustrated in the following examples.
+The use of <span class="tool">infot</span> is illustrated in the following examples.
 Consider the following input: ``

 >   ---------